18F/myusa-ux/research/usability/sprint22_research-results.md

 Two people immediately found the 2FA controls on the screen.
 The other 3 got distracted by the big red "delete" button.

 P05: _**This page seems really busy.** There's a lot of different things going -- red and yellow and blue.
 It doesn't seem very clean._

-##### Is the save button for profile data visible enough?
-Every participant found the correct page and field quickly.
-However, one person did not hit the save button the first time around.

-### Set up 2FA
-:heavy_exclamation_mark: **Suggestion:** do we need some microcontent (P05) on 2FA?

 #### Inconsistent labelling of 2FA functionality
 One person found it confusing that the 2FA functionality is described as "Account recovery" _and- "Authentication" (P05).